waydegg/fastpg/README.md

 A fast Postgres client library for Python.

-The only dependency for **fastpg** is [asyncpg](https://github.com/MagicStack/asyncpg), and the api wrapper is very similar to the api provieded by the [databases](https://github.com/encode/databases) package.
+The only dependency for **fastpg** is [asyncpg](https://github.com/MagicStack/asyncpg), and the api wrapper is very similar to the api provided by the [databases](https://github.com/encode/databases) package.

 ## Installation